 Based on community input, the District plans to make improvements to the playgrounds, ball fields, sports courts, and other improvements such as a picnic area and more welcoming entrance at the north corner.
 Improvements to the reservoir/sports courts were completed in 2019, to include six designated pickleball courts and new surfacing.
-Improvements for the playgrounds are slated for 2024.
+Improvements for the tot lot is scheduled for 2024, and playground improvements in 2025.